Ardmore:

 ~ In the

-next field W of the standing-stone (C 426 500) are four separate
+next field W of the standing-stone (C 426 500) were four separate

 rock-surfaces decorated with cups and rings, parallel grooves,